2M1510

-2MASS J15104761–2818234, sometimes shortened to 2M1510, is a triple or possibly quadruple brown dwarf system, consisting of the eclipsing binary 2M1510A and the wide companion 2M1510B.
-2M1510A was found to be an eclipsing binary in the first light data of the SPECULOOS telescopes.
+2M1510 (full designation: 2MASS J15104761–2818234) is a triple or possibly quadruple system of gravitationally bound brown dwarfs, consisting of the eclipsing binary 2M1510AB and the wide companion 2M1510C.
+2M1510AB was found to be an eclipsing binary in the first light data of the SPECULOOS telescopes.
 It is only the second eclipsing binary brown dwarf found so far (as of March 2020), the other is 2M0535-05.
 The system verified theoretical models for how brown dwarfs cool.
-The system is located 120 light-years away from earth in the constellation Libra.
+The system is located 120 light-years away from Earth in the constellation Libra.

-Signs of youth
+Nomenclature

+Different works by different teams did give the individual brown dwarfs different names.
+Triaud et al. used lower cases to describe the inner eclipsing binary, which is common practice.
+Planets do however also use lower cases.
+To avoid confusion this article will use the naming used by Baycroft et al. and will call the direct imaging candidate by Calissendorff et al. with a D.

+Age

-2M1510A has hydrogen-alpha emission lines, which is interpreted as a sign of youth.
+2M1510AB has hydrogen-alpha emission lines, which is interpreted as a sign of youth.
 The system also belongs to the 45±5 million-year-old Argus moving group and the brown dwarfs have a low surface gravity, which is an additional indicator for youth.